IbenKAndersen/Dat3SemGitHubWeek34/README.md

 # Thursday 22/08/2019
 Exercise: employee
-- Status: Exercise 1 done (except JUnit)
+- Status: Exercise 1 done (except JUnit), exercise 2 done, tried to make exercise 3 but it doesn't work in browser
 - Solutions are in the folder 03-thursday-excercises
 - Learning goals: implementing Data Transfer Objects (DTO's) and serialize between java objects and Json.
 Deploying Web Application.